sendgrid/docs/source/Classroom/Deliver/Delivery_Introduction/email_deliverability_101.md

 **Am I sending the right message to the right person at the right time with the right frequency?**

 Overall email deliverability is influenced by how your recipients interact with your messages.
 If your messages are opened in a timely manner, images are displayed, and links are clicked, then mail providers will see you as a sender whose messages their recipients want to receive.
-If messages pile up, remain unopened, or get marked as Spam, mail providers won't be as comfortable placing your messages in the inbox, or accepting them at all!
+If messages pile up, remain unopened, or get marked as spam, mail providers won't be as comfortable placing your messages in the inbox, or accepting them at all!

 {% anchor h2 %}
 Adhere to Standards
 {% endanchor %}

 The second biggest factor in inbox delivery is the actual content you send in your messages.
-It's very important to ensure your emails meet all CAN-SPAM requirements.
+It's very important to ensure your emails meet every CAN-SPAM requirement.

 Some key takeaways from [CAN-SPAM](https://www.ftc.gov/tips-advice/business-center/guidance/can-spam-act-compliance-guide-business):